-The components of our executive compensation program through 2011 have consisted primarily of base salaries, incentive bonuses, equity awards and broad-based benefits programs.
-We combine short-term compensation components, namely base salaries and incentive bonuses with long-term equity incentive compensation components to provide an overall compensation structure that is designed to financially reward executives for creating additional value for our shareholders, attract and retain key executives and provide incentive for the achievement of short-term and long-term corporate objectives.
+The components of our executive compensation program through fiscal 2012 have consisted primarily of base salaries, incentive cash bonuses, equity awards and broad-based benefits programs.
+We combine short-term compensation components, namely base salaries and incentive bonuses with long-term equity incentive compensation components to provide an overall compensation structure that is designed to financially reward executives for creating additional value for our stockholders, attract and retain key executives and provide incentive for the achievement of short-term and long-term corporate objectives.
 The Compensation Committee and the Board of Directors believe these elements are appropriate components of executive compensation and are consistent in the technology and life sciences industries.
-We do not provide a pension plan for our employees and none of our named executive officers participated in a nonqualified deferred compensation plan during the year ended December 31, 2011.
+We do not provide a pension plan for our named executive officers or for the majority of our employees and none of our named executive officers participated in a nonqualified deferred compensation plan during the year ended December 31, 2012.
+We provide a pension plan to employees at certain foreign subsidiaries in order to remain competitive or to conform with local statutory requirements.